-The school has wheelchair ramps to the entrance of both buildings.
-The main building at 410 A Street has elevator access to all floors and the school has handicapped bathrooms in both buildings.
+The school has wheelchair ramps to the entrance.
+The main building at 410 A Street has elevator access to all floors and the school has handicapped bathrooms.
 All classrooms are accessible by using the passenger elevator in main building and utility elevator

 Additional Location: The school also has an additional location at 450 A Street, San Diego, CA 92101.
-The facility has 1 shampoo bowl and is used for an additional classroom for theory and practical instruction for students preparing for the state exam, which we call Final Phase.
+The facility has 1 shampoo bowl and is used as an additional classroom for theory and practical instruction for students preparing for the state exam, which we call Final Phase.
 The facility is 4,053 square feet.
+The entrance has wheelchair ramps and handicap bathrooms.